brightec/RateTheApp-Android/README.md

     </style>
 ```

+### Removing the title

-Remove the title altogether by setting a blank *rateTheAppTitleText* attribute.
+The title can be removed altogether by setting a blank *rateTheAppTitleText* attribute.

 <img src="images/demoapp-notitle.png" alt="No title" width="400"/>